Furret2018/cn/AvayaSupport/POM/20930W Administering Avaya Proactive Outreach Manager.md

 For instance, if a customer receives an automated outbound voice contact and shows a specific response, the contact can be escalated to an agent-based call, or a confirmation email or SMS can be sent automatically, depending on the context and content of the customer contact.

+***********************************************
+# Cammpaigns

+- Module Objectives
+- Campaign Overview

+- Contact List
+- Completion Codes
+- Campaign Strategies
+- Campaign Restrictions
+- Campaign Manager
+- Rule Editor and Call Back Manage

+### Module Objectives (2 of 3)
+Upon successful completion of this module, you will be able to:

+- describe the POM attributes,
+- prepare a contact list,
+- apply the Do Not Call list,
+- set up a campaign strategy for agent-less and agent- based campaigns.

+- apply campaign restrictions,
+- describe Campaign Manager,
+- apply the Rule Editor
+- describe POM Callbacks.

+### Campaign Overview (3 of 3)
+A campaign delivers a specific message to all customers in the database through selected channels such as email, SMS, and voice.

+Here, we see the major components of a campaign.

+First, we start with a contact list, which is imported from a database or from a CSV file.
+Once the contact list has been imported, we then create strategies.
+The strategy is a mandatory component of the campaign.

+This is where you define the actions that take place during the campaign.
+This is where you select a notification channel such as voice, email or SMS for the contact list.
+Once the campaign has started, you can use POM Monitor to manage the campaign’s progress and to make adjustments to the running campaign.

+When the campaign ends, you can run reports on the outcome of the campaign and finally, there is the post-processing where the results of the campaign can be sent back to the backend systems.

+### Contact List

+Lesson Objectives  (2 of 18)
+Upon successful completion of this lesson, you will be able to

+- prepare the contact list for dialing,
+- apply the attributes to the calling list,
+- create a Do Not Call (DNC) list.

+### Rule Editor and Call Back Manage

+##### Lesson Objectives
+Upon successful completion of this lesson, you will be able to

+- apply the Rule Editor
+- describe the Callback Manager.

+##### Rule Editor (3 of 6)

+The Rule Editor enables you to configure rules that restricts the outreach attempts based on the contact or the number of attempts, channel, last attempt completion code or nuisance frequency.
+The Rules page displays the rules configured in the system.
+There are two preconfigured default rules which are 72 hours nuisance and 24 hours AMD.

+Let’s examine the preconfigured 72 hours nuisance rule.
+Here the Channel Type is voice and the Exclude if current attempt type is Preview, Callback, Redial, and External Consult.
+The Rule Category is set at Nuisance Frequency with the number of nuisance calls set at 1 and the duration is set at 72 hours before a re-attempt can be made.

+All phone addresses are included in this restriction and finally the completion code is set to Restricted by 72 hours nuisance.

+##### Demo 32 - Creating a New Rule
+##### Call Back Manager
+##### Lesson Summary

+***********************************************

+# POM Monitor and Historical Reports

+### Module Objectives
+Upon successful completion of this module, you will be able to

+- apply the POM Monitor to view real-time campaign statistics,
+- prepare a standard report,
+- describe the custom reports,
+- set up a report schedule.

+3,4 of 10 lost

+Campaign Details : Campaign View , Contact List View, Completion Code View, Email Task View Campaign Progress Chart

+Active Campaign
+Active Agent
+License Summary
+Inbound Skills
+Active DNC Imports
+Active Data IMports

+### POM Standard Reports  (5 of 10)
+POM standard historical reports are generated through the Experience portal’s web console.
+There are 24 preconfigured POM standard reports.
+There are reports for agents, call backs, campaign, completion code, contact lists, DNC, and nuisance calls.

+Let’s take a closer look at the POM Agent Campaign Summary report.
+There are three date and time options that you can use to generate your reports.
+The predefined values allow you to choose from the drop down; all dates and times, today, yesterday, this week, last week, this month, and last month.

+You can choose the last number of days or hours and you can choose between a specific start date and time and a specific end start date and time.
+The optional filters are shown below.
+Here is the sample standard report for the POM Agent Campaign Summary.

+6, 7 of 10 lost

+Voice Attempts - Red
+SMS Attempts - Blue
+Email Attemps - Green
+Customer Attemps - yellow
+Nuisance Calls in Pink
+Agent Handled Calls
+Callbacks Scheduled
+Callback Expired

+### POM Scheduled Report (8 of 10)
+For scheduling POM reports, you select a date, time, and frequency.
+The options here are one time date and time, hourly, daily, weekly, and monthly.

+Select a report date and time and select a notification method and output.
+You can send the notification of the report and the report to multiple email addresses.
+POM custom reports is able to update a RSS feed and can generate an event.

+We can only have the report generated on a specific threshold restriction.
+There are three report output types; xls, pdf, and CSV.

+### Module Summary
+You should now able to apply the POM Monitor to view real-time campaign statistics, prepare a standard report, describe the custom reports, and set up a report schedule.

+### Goodbye (10 of 10)
+Thank you for your time and attention to this course.
+Please close this window to exit the course.